pammacdotnet/TypstPaper/paper.typ

 #show raw: set text(size: 6.5pt, font: "Fira Code")

-#let code-example(typ-file) = {
-  let typ = read(typ-file)
-  figure(
-    placement: top,
-    kind: image,
-    caption: "hola",
-    grid(
-      columns: (2.5fr, 1.5fr),
-      rows: (auto, auto),
-      gutter: 1pt,
-      raw(typ, lang: "typst", block: true), text(size: 7.5pt)[#eval(typ, mode: "markup")],
-    ),
-  )
-}

 = Typst and LaTeX <sec:latex>
 Typst and LaTeX @Knuth86@Lamport94 are both markup-based typesetting systems, but they differ in several key aspects.
 Regarding the language and its syntax, Typst employs more intuitive semantics, similar to those found in Markdown @Voegler14, making it cleaner and more accessible.
-Its commands are designed to work consistently, reducing the need to learn different conventions for each package.
+Its commands are designed to work consistently, reducing the need to learn different conventions for each _package_ (tackled in @sec:package).
 Here it is a side-by-side example:
 #let affine-typ = read("affine example.typ")
 #let affine-tex = read("affine example.tex")

-#grid(
+#figure(
+  placement: none,
+  kind: table,
+  caption: "Quick Typst vs. LaTeX comparison.", grid(
     columns: (1fr, 1fr),
     rows: (auto, auto),
     gutter: 5pt,
     column-gutter: 2pt,
     align(center)[#text(font: "Buenard", fill: rgb("#229cac"), weight: "extrabold", "Typst")], align(center, latex),
-  raw(affine-typ, lang: "typst", block: true), raw(affine-tex, lang: "latex", block: true), )
+    raw(affine-typ, lang: "typst", block: true), raw(affine-tex, lang: "latex", block: true), ),
+)

-Focusing on the renderer and local installs, Typst offers significantly faster and incremental compilation times, often completing in milliseconds, which allows for instant previews.
+Focusing on the renderer and local installs, Typst offers significantly faster and incremental compilation times, often completing in milliseconds, which allows for shockingly fast instant previews (under the so called _Doherty threshold_ @Doherty82).
 The compiler (tackled in @sec:compiler) is a single lightweight binary that, when necessary, downloads extneral packages on-demand, keeping installations minimal and secure (all operations take place in userland).

 Regarding the operating procedure, unlike LaTeX, Typst does not require boilerplate code/project to start a new document: simply creating an empty text file with a `.typ` extension suffices.
 To make things even simpler, the proyect hosts its own online editing service (discussed in @sec:typstapp).
-Currently, in the LaTeX world, this can only be achieved through external solutions, such as Overleaf @Ewelina20.
+Currently, in the LaTeX world, this can only be achieved through external solutions, such as Overleaf @Ewelina20 or other alternatives like Papeeria and Authorea.
+These two offer similar collaborative LaTeX editing capabilities but have smaller user bases.
+PLMlatex, developed by the French National Centre for Scientific Research (CNRS), is a French-language LaTeX editor based on the open-source version of Overleaf.
+It provides a user interface and functionality closely resembling Overleaf, though it lacks certain premium.
+CoCalc also supports LaTeX editing alongside tools for calculations, research, and collaboration.

 #figure(
   align(center)[#table(